mesosphere/dcos-docs-site/pages/services/prometheus/version_tbd/release-notes/index.md

 navigationTitle:  Release Notes
 title: Release Notes
 menuWeight: 130
-excerpt: Release Notes for version 0.2.0-1.5.0
+excerpt: Release Notes for version 0.1.0-2.2.1
 featureMaturity:
 enterprise: false
 ---

-## Version 0.2.0-1.5.0
+## Version 0.1.0-2.2.1

 ### New Features
 - Support for Kerberos and SSL authorization and authentication.
-- Support for Nifi CLI.
+- Support for Prometheus CLI.
-- Support for Nifi Metrics using DCOS Metrics API
+- Support for Prometheus Metrics using DCOS Metrics API

 ### Updates
-- Removing configurable settings for Nifi like container path and some default configurations.
+- Removing configurable settings for Prometheus like container path and some default configurations.

 ## Version 0.1.0-1.5.0